 It’s a short drive from the CBD to get to, but the taxi fare will be well worth it, not just for the experience, but for the eclectic range of beers on offer, which includes traditional varieties such as pale ales and lagers, along with interesting concoctions such as an Apple Crumble Dessert Sour and a Chocolate Biscuit Milk Stout.

 Mountain Goat Beer

 Mountain Goat Beer has been brewing since way back in 1999 and was set up by a man called Dave and a man called Cam (who, before a trip to Vancouver, wasn’t the biggest fan of beer).
 The brewery has an ever-changing selection of beers on tap which comprises the core range alongside other specialities including barrel-aged beers, limited releases or single kegs of current experiments.
-Unlike some other breweries, Mountain Goat is open late, rather than during the day, and offers free brewery tours.
+Unlike some other venues, Mountain Goat is open late, rather than during the day, and offers free tours.